Fantasies (album): Reception

 Reception to the album has been highly positive.
 It currently holds a 77 rating on Metacritic, from 29 reviews.
 Amazon.com listed Fantasies at eleventh in its "Best Albums of 2009" list.
 The single "Gimme Sympathy" has been popular among alternative rock radio stations.

-The album was a shortlisted nominee for the 2009 Polaris Music Prize, and also won two Casby Awards on October 22, 2009; the NXNE favourite new indie release award and favourite new album award.
+The album was a shortlisted nominee for the 2009 Polaris Music Prize.
+It also won two Casby Awards on October 22, 2009, the NXNE favourite new indie release award and favourite new album award.
 Fantasies ranked at number 26 on Stereogum's Best Album 2009.

-The album also reached platinum status in Canada selling over 80,000 copies.
+The album also reached platinum status in Canada, where it sold over 80,000 copies.

 On April 18, 2010, the album won the Juno Award for Alternative Album of the Year at the 2010 Awards, as well as the band winning Group of the Year.
-As of 2012 it has sold 500,000 copies.
+As of 2012, it has sold 500,000 copies.

 The album's song "Stadium Love" was named the official song of the Toronto Blue Jays for 2013.
 As of the 2014-15 NHL season, it was also the goal song for the Edmonton Oilers.